OfficeDev/Office-Add-in-samples/Samples/excel-add-in-mail-merge/README.md

-# Excel Mail Merge Sample Office Add-in
+# Mail merge in an Excel add-in

 <img src="./assets/thumbnail.png" width="800" alt="A workbook with mail merge add-in open.">

-This sample demonstrates how to use the Microsoft Graph JavaScript SDK to send emails in Excel from Office Add-ins.
+This sample Office Add-in sends emails from inside Excel using the Microsoft Graph JavaScript SDK.
 You'll learn how to:

-- Create Sample Data, including valid email address (required) and other information.
+- Verify and validate data, such as email addresses.
-- Verify Template and Data, the To Line must contain the column name of the email address.
+- Send email with Microsoft Graph.
-- Send Email, which will pop up a dialog to get the consent of Microsoft Graph.
-After signing-in, the email will be sent.
+- Sign-in to Microsoft Graph to get proper permissions.

 ## How to run this sample